tdusenbury/Work-Day-Scheduler/README.md

 ## Code Example

 Utilized div id for "past", "present", and "future" to apply styles to the time-block divs.
 I set up a 24-hour clock in javascript that is then used by a for loop to determine what color each line should be.
 The div id reflects the 24-hour clock, but I maintained the am/pm version in the visible text on the planner.
+Additionally I added a "Before Work" and "After Work" line as a placeholder for taking an application like this to the next logical place, a digital planner.

 ```
 Set up 24-hour clock: